 - And again he stooped down, and wrote on the ground.

 - And they which heard it, being convicted by their own conscience, went out one by one, beginning at the eldest, even unto the last: and Jesus was left alone, and the woman standing in the midst.

 - When Jesus had lifted up himself, and saw none but the woman, he said unto her, Woman, where are those thine accusers? hath no man condemned thee?

 - She said, No man, Lord.
 And Jesus said unto her, Neither do I condemn thee: go, and sin no more.

 Now, let’s break it down.
-The Pharisees and scribes had the wrong motives and as verse 6 states they were doing it to tempt Jesus thus creating some sort of allegation to accuse him of wrongdoing.
+The Pharisees and scribes had the wrong motives and as verse 6 states, they were doing it to tempt Jesus by creating some sort of allegation to accuse him of wrongdoing.
 But, there are several problems with their act.

 I. Under the law both the man and woman were to be stoned if they committed adultery.
 Leviticus 20:10 And the man that committeth adultery with another man’s wife, even he that committeth adultery with his neighbour’s wife, the adulterer and the adulteress shall surely be put to death.
-The key and worst part about this situation as stated in verses 3 and 4 is that she was actually “caught in the act” which means they knew the man and had the ability to seize him so he could be stoned as well but they didn’t do this.
+The key and worst part about this situation as stated in verses 3 and 4 is that she was actually “caught in the act”, meaning they knew the man and had the ability to seize him so he could be stoned as well, but they didn’t do this.

 II.
 This is where the sin issue for this group comes in.
 Check out what the Mosaic law says concerning their act.

 Exodus 23:1-2 1 Thou shalt not raise a false report: put not thine hand with the wicked to be an unrighteous witness.